 Arguing that because a slippery slope has failed to appear, further travel down the slope is safe.
 Note that such arguments can actually legitimize a Slippery Slope Fallacy

 ; the speaker has established a precedent of using previous travel down the slope to justify further travel down the slope; thus, one is justified in worrying that this new action will in turn be used to justify even more actions.

 - This is despite the phrase being made official in 1864, in a violation of separation of church and state.

-- In Sicko, Michael Moore tries to allay worries about government-run health care by pointing out that we already have government-run schools and a government-run mail service.
+- In Sicko, Michael Moore tries to allay worries about government-operated healthcare by pointing out that America has already implemented government-operated schools and a government-operated mail service.

-- You might say that this part of the slope has already been traveled in the abundance of countries which already have government-run health care, but although that is relevant to the government healthcare argument it is not relevant to the question of whether Michael Moore committed the fallacy.
+- You might say that this part of the slope has already been traveled in the abundance of countries which already have government-operated healthcare, but although that is relevant to the government healthcare argument it is not relevant to the question of whether Michael Moore himself committed the fallacy.

 Looks like this fallacy but is not: